okfde/codefor.de/content/blog/2024-08-05-out-in-the-open-july-2024.md

 * Erster Rechtsstreit zu Datennutzung in KI-Training Ein Fotograf verklagt LAION e.
 V. wegen unrechtmäßiger Nutzung seines Bildes in einem KI-Trainingsdatensatz. https://blog.wikimedia.de/2024/07/18/erster-rechtsstreit-zu-datennutzung-in-ki-training-das-sind-die-ersten-ergebnisse/
 * "The drinking water used in data centers is often treated with chemicals to prevent corrosion and bacterial growth, rendering it unsuitable for human consumption or agricultural use.
-This means that not only are data centers consuming large quantities of drinking water, but they are also effectively removing it from the local water cycle." https://mastodon.green/@gerrymcgovern/112819562862310166
+This means that not only are data centers consuming large quantities of drinking water, but they are also effectively removing it from the lofcal water cycle." https://mastodon.green/@gerrymcgovern/112819562862310166
 * "Passwort" Folge 7: Prompt Injections
   https://www.heise.de/news/Passwort-Folge-7-Prompt-Injections-9785133.html